 While the original ropes were surprisingly expensive, in recent years, as working out at home has become more popular (thanks, Covid!), battle ropes have come down in price and have never been more appealing for the home-based athlete.

 ✔️Diameter.
 Rope thickness is key.
 While it’s tempting to go for the thickest rope possible, keep in mind that your forearms will crap out before your arms will.
-Thicker, the harder.
+Thicker the battle rope handles, the more challenging the workout.

 ✔️Rope length.
 Setting up a home gym is more popular than ever.
 But the inevitable drawback is space.
 If you plan on working out indoors with your ropes, look for a shorter length.
 Experienced athletes will prefer longer ones as they are more challenging.